minhanh01bg/portfolio/README.md

 npm install

 # Run Astro's dev server available on port 4321 by default.
-# NOTE - You can pass --host <address> to listen on specific IPs address (or all with 0.0.0.0).
+# NOTE - You can pass --host <address> to listen on specific IP addresses (or all with 0.0.0.0).
 npx astro dev
 ```